Top buy and sell ideas by Ashwani Gujral, Mitessh Thakkar for short term

-Mitessh Thakkar of mitesshthakkar.com suggests buying Colgate Palmolive around Rs 1,515 with a stop loss of Rs 1498, target at Rs 1,550 and Exide Industries around Rs 168.5 with a stop loss of Rs 165.7, target at Rs 174.
+Ashwani Gujral of ashwanigujral.com suggests buying HEG with a stop loss of Rs 780, target at Rs 815 and Tata Chemicals with a stop loss of Rs 348, target at Rs 365.

+The Indian stock market is expected to open on a cautious note as trends on SGX Nifty indicate a flat opening for the index in India with a 40 points gain.

 In an interview to CNBC-TV18, top market experts recommend which stocks to bet on for good returns: